rust-lang/rustc_public/rustc_public/README.md

 - `rustc_public`: Public crate, to be published on crates.io, which will contain the stable data structure as well as calls to `rustc_public_bridge` APIs.
-The translation between stable and internal constructs will also be done in this crate, however, this is currently implemented in the `rustc_public_bridge` crate.[^translation].
+The translation between stable and internal constructs is also done in this crate.
 - `rustc_public_bridge`: This crate implements the public APIs to the compiler.
 It is responsible for gathering all the information requested, and providing the data in its unstable form.

-[^translation]: This is currently implemented in the `rustc_public_bridge` crate, but we are working to change that.

 I.e.,
 tools will depend on `rustc_public` crate,